Frequently Asked Questions

-Cost and Benefit of a Financial Planner
+Cost and Potential Benefit of a Financial Plan

 To explain this, I would first like to talk about the difference between a financial planner and someone who just works in the investment field or insurance services.
 If you're working with a broker, they'll discuss your investments with you, probably helping you find some investments that are appropriate, or suitable, for your time horizon and your risk tolerance.
 As a financial planner, I look at so much more than just your investment allocation.
 It is bringing all of the pieces together.
 I do, of course, look at investment and make recommendations, but I incorporate that into an overall financial plan.
 We look at performance from a risk and fee perspective, review all cash flows from an income, expense and taxes standpoint, account for inflation, return, and premature death… and then stress-test that plan.
 We are then able to bring all of this together in a comprehensive plan.